Justin Hicks (golfer)

 Justin Hicks (born October 28, 1974) is an American professional golfer.

+Career

 Hicks was born in Wyandotte, Michigan.
 He graduated from the University of Michigan and currently plays on the Web.com Tour.

 After one day at the 2008 U.S. Open, Hicks was tied for the lead after shooting a 68.
 He fell well down the leaderboard after the first round and ended in a tie for 74th.

 Hicks finished 25th on the 2010 Nationwide Tour money list, the last automatic qualifying spot.
 As a PGA Tour rookie in 2011, Hicks finished in 60th place in the 2011 U.S. Open.

 Hicks finished 11th on the 2012 Nationwide Tour money list, earning an automatic qualifying spot on the PGA Tour for the 2013 season.
 In his first event of 2013, Hicks finished T13 at the Sony Open in Hawaii.

+After retiring from professional golf, Hicks became a golf teacher.
+He qualified from the 2025 PGA Championship and plays out of the South Florida section.